Women in Science: resources

-Today I attended an event at UNESCO in Paris, in occasion of the international day of women in science.
+This post started when attended an event at UNESCO in Paris, in occasion of the international day of women in science.
+I then update it with new resources on gender balance, as I become aware of them.

-The event was brilliant.
-A keynote talk by Catherine Jami (CNRS) on Some aspects of research by social scientists on the gender gap in science [the picture of this post is from one of her slides], followed by a panel discussion and lots of space for discussion, welcoming questions and interventions from the audience.
+In 2019 I attended the International Day of Women in Science at UNESCO, in Paris.
+The event hosted a keynote talk by Catherine Jami (CNRS) on Some aspects of research by social scientists on the gender gap in science [the picture of this post is from one of her slides], followed by a panel discussion and lots of space for discussion, welcoming questions and interventions from the audience.
 Men and women within policy making bodies, diplomats, scientists, interested in gender gap in science, in what data tell us, in which further data do we need, in which actions can be recommended.

 - systemic issue in university bodies, also related to postdoc positions